intel/pmem-csi/docs/design.md

 NodeControllers([NodeControllerServer](#node-controller-server)) is
 protected by mutual TLS.
 Both client and server must identify themselves and the certificate they present must be trusted.
-The common name in each certificate is used to identify the different components.
-The following common names have a special meaning:
+The host name in each certificate is used to identify the different components.
+The following host names have a special meaning:

 - `pmem-registry` is used by the [RegistryServer](#node-registry-server).
 - `pmem-node-controller` is used by [NodeControllerServers](#node-controller-server)